 Immediately, a warning bell went off.
 I already knew the answer to my next question, but I asked it anyway.

 “That’s great!”
 I said, choosing my words carefully.
-“Would you say you’ve increased the rent regularly
+“Would you say you’ve increased the rent regularly over the years?”

 He waved his hand dismissively.
 “Oh, I’ve increased it here and there.
 But she’s honestly such a great tenant, it’s worth giving her a small discount to keep her happy.”